siddhantbhattarai/Team-4-Project/README.md

 3. No Online/Offline Counseling Booking
 4. No Online Fee Payment System
 5. No Online Semester Result Access
-6. No Online Admission Booking and Information
+6. No proper Attendance System

 # Solutions